 The following items are not permitted in hand baggage:

-A list of all forbidden objects can be found here.
+A list of all forbidden objects can be found on the website of the Federal Police.